-I’ve used this day trading strategy to produce profitable short-term trades on GBPUSD, EURJPY, AUDJPY, and EURUSD.
+This day trading strategy can be used to produce profitable short-term trades on GBPUSD, EURJPY, AUDJPY, and EURUSD.
 But it is also applicable in other markets.

 I call this a contrarian strategy because the entry signal tends to be the opposite of that given by most technical indicators.
 Basically it is a system for trading fake (false) chart tops & bottoms.